Table Of Contents

 |Dimensions & Weight||4' x 6' x 5' (H) 2,500 Lbs|

 An algae oil separation centrifuge separates the algae oil from water.
-This centrifuge is a disc-stack type industrial centrifuge that exerts high centrifugal force to separate the light oil from the water continuously.
+This centrifuge is a disc-stack industrial centrifuge that exerts high force to continuously separate the light oil from the water.

 A disc stack centrifuge has a high g-force, but it does not damage the algae cell structure or break the cells.